 The review found that fatigue performance was the greatest issue in the OSBD, and that the CBD design had comparatively greater fatigue resistance and sectional stiffness, which would be useful in long span bridges.
 When the UHPC was used in the CBD design instead of the steel-concrete, it increased the bridge decks' flexural performance.
 ECC use improved the bridge decks' crack resistance.

-"The integration of these advanced cementitious composites into bridge deck systems significantly enhances their and durability, thereby mitigating the high maintenance costs associated with repetitive damage," said Yunlong Chen, the paper's first author and a scientist at Zhejiang University.
+"The integration of these advanced cementitious composites into bridge deck systems significantly enhances their mechanical properties and durability, thereby mitigating the high maintenance costs associated with repetitive damage," said Yunlong Chen, the paper's first author and a scientist at Zhejiang University.

 More information: Yunlong Chen et al, Application of high-performance cementitious composites in steel–concrete composite bridge deck systems: A review, Journal of Intelligent Construction (2024).
 DOI: 10.26599/JIC.2024.9180012